pakkinlau/pakkinlau/README.md

 I have discovered a true passion for crafting articles that break down intricate concepts into easily digestible pieces.
 As a result, I am currently working on developing the following sets of materials for the public.
 Please remember to cite the source when using these materials.

 - [BigdataMath](https://github.com/pakkinlau/BigdataMath): During my learning journey, I've found that I possess the ability to create effective notes that can simplify complex concepts, making them more accessible and comprehensive.
 Consequently, I'm planning to write a series of articles covering a variety of topics in the field of mathematics related to big data, which is an area I have a strong interest in.

 ---

-## 🏘Open Source Programming Projects
-While my closed source projects are not listed here, here's a glimpse into the projects I'm currently working on, categorized based on their development stage:

-### Status: Deployment Stage 🐲

-Bots

-- [Keyword-listening-discord-bot](https://github.com/pakkinlau/Keyword-listening-discord-bot): This project represents my personal endeavor to create a Discord bot for my dedicated server.
-The bot is designed to monitor all messages within a specific Discord server, requiring the specification of a token and guild ID.
-Whenever it detects predefined commands or keywords in messages, it responds accordingly.
-In essence, my Discord bot serves as a helpful tool, providing instant access to information from a manual, aiding the coder members of the server with informative responses to their commands.

-- [youtube-chatroom-response](https://github.com/pakkinlau/youtube-chatroom-response): An asynchronous youtube chatroom response bot written by python, that allow users to customize the patterns matched in the chatroom, and then automatically response accordingly.

-Financial applications
-- [yahoo-finance-scraper](https://github.com/pakkinlau/yahoo-finance-scraper): This python package use the API from yfin package, and collect data from yahoo finance website.
-Checkout the snapshots in readme.md in this repository for more details.

-- [My tradingview profile](https://www.tradingview.com/u/BillionaireLau/#published-scripts): Check out my contributions to the library of traders community, which garnered over 2000 stars on TradingView.

----